 The Chinese geostationary meteorological satellites FY-2 are spin stabilized spacecraft.
 The current primary satellite FY-2C is stationed at 105E.
 The FY-2D, with identical capability of the FY-2C is stationed at 86.5E.
-The two satellites back up each other and alternatively make observations to acquire full disc imagery every 30 minutes (every 15 minutes duringrainy season in June-September).
+The two satellites back up each other and alternatively make observations to acquire full disc imagery every 30 minutes (every 15 minutes during rainy season in June-September).
+FY-2C is expected to work till October 2009 according to the remaining fuel.
+It shall be substituted by FY-2E, which was launched on 23 December 2008 and is located at 123.5E.